javieracevedo/turbolover/README.md

 ### Scope

-- [ ] Listen on a TCP port and accept incoming connections.
+- [x] Listen on a TCP port and accept incoming connections.
-- [ ] Read and parse the HTTP request line into method, path, and version.
+- [x] Read and parse the HTTP request line into method, path, and version.
-- [ ] Parse request headers into a key/value map.
+- [x] Parse request headers into a key/value map.
+- [ ] Send well-formed HTTP responses, including status line, headers, and body.
+- [ ] Expose a simple callback/handler interface such that the server calls something like: `onRequest({ method, path, headers, rawBody }, respond)`
+- [ ] Graceful error handling for malformed requests
+    - [ ] 400 Bad Request (Parsing Errors: request line, headers, body | Content-Length header is invalid)
-- [ ] Gzip encoding
+    - [ ] 505 Unsupported Version (HTTP Version Not Supported)
 - [ ] Read the raw request body (as bytes / Buffer / string) according to headers like Content-Length and Transfer-Encoding: chunked.
-- [ ] Expose a simple callback/handler interface such that the server calls something like: `onRequest({ method, path, headers, rawBody }, respond)`
-- [ ] Send well-formed HTTP responses, including status line, headers, and body.
-- [ ] Graceful error handling for malformed requests (return 400) and internal errors (500).